-This page will be updated as questions arise.
+This page will be updated as questions arise and is divided into two sections: Basics and Street Selection/Status.

 Question: Are these streets closed to people performing essential services (emergency vehicles, waste collection, street sweeping, essential construction activities, deliveries, etc.)?